Inam-urRehman/micro-frontends/README.md

 # micro-frontends
-App for demonstrate the concept of micro-frontends with different approaches
+App to demonstrate the concept of micro-frontends with different approaches